Breeze0122/Project3_T2_Data_Engineering/README.md

   Pandas DataFrame. - Selected, the results of the queries should be exported  and use the Pandas DataFrame Flask API with JSON output

-     4.a. - Get the avg salary according the experience level.
+     4.a. - Get the avg salary according the job title.
 SANTIAGO

      4.b. - Get the top 3 countries and review the minimum wage and max wage and compare them.
 SOFIA